Laravel-Bangladesh/docs/packages.md

 Packages are the primary way of adding functionality to Laravel.
 Packages might be anything from a great way to work with dates like [Carbon](https://github.com/briannesbitt/Carbon), or an entire BDD testing framework like [Behat](https://github.com/Behat/Behat).

 Of course, there are different types of packages.
 Some packages are stand-alone, meaning they work with any PHP framework.
 Carbon and Behat are examples of stand-alone packages.
-Any of these packages may be used with Laravel by simply requesting them in your `composer.json` file.
+Any of these packages may be used with Laravel by requesting them in your `composer.json` file.

 On the other hand, other packages are specifically intended for use with Laravel.
 These packages may have routes, controllers, views, and configuration specifically intended to enhance a Laravel application.
 This guide primarily covers the development of those packages that are Laravel specific.

 <a name="a-note-on-facades"></a>
 ### A Note On Facades

 When writing a Laravel application, it generally does not matter if you use contracts or facades since both provide essentially equal levels of testability.
-However, when writing packages, it is best to use [contracts](/docs/{{version}}/contracts) instead of [facades](/docs/{{version}}/facades).
-Since your package will not have access to all of Laravel's testing helpers, it will be easier to mock or stub a contract than to mock a facade.
+However, when writing packages, your package will not typically have access to all of Laravel's testing helpers.
+If you would like to be able to write your package tests as if they existed inside a typical Laravel application, you may use the [Orchestral Testbench](https://github.com/orchestral/testbench) package.

+<a name="package-discovery"></a>
+## Package Discovery

+In a Laravel application's `config/app.php` configuration file, the `providers` option defines a list of service providers that should be loaded by Laravel.
+When someone installs your package, you will typically want your service provider to be included in this list.
+Instead of requiring users to manually add your service provider to the list, you may define the provider in the `extra` section of your package's `composer.json` file.
+In addition to service providers, you may also list any [facades](/docs/{{version}}/facades) you would like to be registered:

+    "extra": {
+        "laravel": {
+            "providers": [
+                "Barryvdh\\Debugbar\\ServiceProvider"
+            ],
+            "aliases": {
+                "Debugbar": "Barryvdh\\Debugbar\\Facade"
+            }
+        }
+    },

+Once your package has been configured for discovery, Laravel will automatically register its service providers and facades when it is installed, creating a convenient installation experience for your package's users.

+### Opting Out Of Package Discovery

+If you are the consumer of a package and would like to disable package discovery for a package, you may list the package name in the `extra` section of your application's `composer.json` file:

+    "extra": {
+        "laravel": {
+            "dont-discover": [
+                "barryvdh/laravel-debugbar"
+            ]
+        }
+    },

+You may disable package discovery for all packages using the `*` character inside of your application's `dont-discover` directive:

+    "extra": {
+        "laravel": {
+            "dont-discover": [
+                "*"
+            ]
+        }
+    },

 <a name="service-providers"></a>
 ## Service Providers